 The cost of either visa is around $200 NZD.

-2 years – You’ll require both a chest x-ray and medical exam (includes blood work) which will run you about $600, and you need to choose from a list of pre-approved physicians.
+2 years – You’ll require both a chest x-ray and medical exam (includes blood work) which will run you somewhere around $600, and you need to choose from a list of pre-approved physicians.
 You can find the one closest to you by searching this list.

 1 year – no medical exam, but you may have to get a chest x-ray if you’ve been to a country that isn’t on this list of places with low incidents of TB.
 DO look it over, you’d be surprised.
 The x-ray can cost anywhere between $80 and $300.
 Strive for $80.
 I drove to a city 45 minutes out of my way for a cheaper radiologist, and it was the best $220 I ever saved.
 If you can’t find the price online, you can call up and ask.